FYSETC/FYSETC-SPIDER/README.md

 ![1561099546202](images/AIO_f2.png)

 The check mark is for compiling , click it to compile.
 You can find built `firmware.bin` at `.pio\build\FYSETC_S6` or `.pio\build\FYSETC_S6_8000` folder.

-If you generate the hex file fail you may need to open vscode using Administrator Account .

 ### 4.1.4 Upload firmware